Sacraments at St. Mark's

 Holy Baptism: Belonging to Christ

 If you desire to be baptized or seek Holy Baptism for your child, talk with the pastor after worship on any Sunday or call the church office during the week.
-He will be pleased to talk with you about Baptism and what it means to become part of the body of Christ.
+We will be pleased to talk with you about Baptism and what it means to become part of the body of Christ.

-Holy Baptism is one of two sacraments Lutherans observe, the other is the Lord's Supper.
-In the rite for Holy Baptism, we confess: "In Holy Baptism, our gracious heavenly Father liberates us from sin and death by joining us to the death and resurrection of our Lord Jesus Christ.
-We are born children of a fallen humanity; in the water of Baptism we are reborn children of God and inheritors of eternal life.
+"We are born children of a fallen humanity; in the water of Baptism we are reborn children of God and inheritors of eternal life.
 By water and the Holy Spirit, we are made members of the Church which is the body of Christ.
-As we live with Christ and with his people, we grow in faith, love and obedience to the will of God."
+As we live with Christ and with his people, we grow in faith, love, and obedience to the will of God."

-In his Small Catechism, Martin Luther teaches us: “In Baptism God forgives sin, delivers from death and the devil, and gives everlasting salvation to all who believe what he has promised.”
+In his Small Catechism, Martin Luther teaches us: “In Baptism, God forgives sin, delivers from death and the devil, and gives everlasting salvation to all who believe what he has promised.”
 These gifts are only given through God's Word together with the water of the sacrament, which are available in the church.

 At St. Mark's Lutheran Church, we take baptism very seriously.
 We follow Christ's command: “Go therefore and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, and teaching them to observe everything that I have commanded you.
 And remember, I am with you always to the end of the age” (Matthew 26:19-20).